Skip to main content

 • Non-public information, for example for summarizing a piece of text you're creating within you organization.

 These additional pieces of information are called the context in xef.ai, and are attached to every question to the LLM.
 Although you can add arbitrary strings to the context at any point, the most common mode of usage is using an agent to consult an external service, and make its response part of the context.
-One such agent is search, which uses a web search service to enrich that context.
+One such agent is Search, which uses a web search service to enrich that context.

 import com.xebia.functional.xef.reasoning.serpapi.Search

-suspend fun mealPlan() {
+suspend fun main() {

 }